dwwhalen/visual-testing-sandbox/BLOG.md

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/pqi2mb1nkywb9ln4uraf.png)

-With this feature you can easily generate baseline images without too much hassle.
-Just make sure you take a look at that baseline image to confirm it’s what you expect!

-After checking the baseline image and confirming it looked good, I ran the test again:
+After checking the baseline image and confirming it looked good, I can run the test again:

 ```console
       ✓  1 [chromium-desktop] › blog.spec.ts:10:9 › New Todo › @visual should allow me to add todo items (1.5s)

   1 passed (3.0s)
 ```
+ OK, looks good!

 # Dealing with Challenge #1: different browsers and viewports
-That test ran in the Chromium dersktop browser, but you can also run it in other browsers like Firefox and WebKit, and also mobiole broesers.
+That test ran in the Chromium desktop browser, but you can also run it in other browsers like Firefox and WebKit, and also mobile browsers.
 To do that I just need to update my `playwright.config.ts` file to include the browsers I want to test:
 ```typescript
 projects: [
     {